 Since those early years of my journey, the homesteading concept has become more popular.
 More and more resources and communities (both online and in-person) are available to support you in the process.
 This is so great!

 One of the first things I learned is to accept feedback.
 This means I had to pay attention to the different things I was trying around the homestead and evaluate how they were working.
 Sometimes I really wanted something to work, but the writing on the wall was that it wasn’t a good solution.

 Accepting failure as a means of learning is key.
 And normal.
 You will fail, but it doesn’t mean you weren’t cut out for this kind of life.

 The same thing goes for gardening.
 I hear people say all the time, “I don’t have a green thumb.”
 Gardening failure isn’t an indication of the color of your thumb.
-The key to becoming a ‘brown thumb’ garden expert is simply practice.
+The key to becoming a ‘green thumb’ garden expert is simply practice.

 Practice the craft just like you would practice playing the guitar, and learn from your mistakes.
 See: Want to Be a Micro-Farmer?
 6 Tips for Success (And 6 Things Not To Do)